Kentucky Books: Best Novels Set in the Bluegrass State

 Book Summary

 In this novel, Amanda is a packhorse librarian bringing books to rural Kentucky amid the nation’s economic collapse.
 Along with books, she brings hope and courage to her clients, including the MacInteer family.
-As she becomes closer to the family, she tells them a secret from her past that leads to their lives intersecting in unexpected new ways.
+As she grows closer to the family, she tells them a secret from her past, leading their lives to intersect in unexpected new ways.

 Prodigal Summer